aaroneiche/macsaosite/src/assets/intro.md

 The MacSAO was designed to allow users to make their own animation sequences.
 I've tried to make this as straightforward as possible.
 Sequences are a series of 8bit bytes, containing drawing instructions or commands.
 A simple sequence looks like this:

 ```
-    1      // Display the desktop
+    1      // Write directly to the Display Stack
     0      // The offset of the display stack to write to

-    1      // Disk Unselected
+    1      // Display the desktop with Disk Unselected (1)
+    1      //
     254    // End of Background

     16     // Move Mouse to (45,10)
     45
     10

     16     // Move Mouse to (10,10)